 The IRS charges interest for any taxes not paid by the original due date.
 After that date, unpaid taxes are charged a .5% interest rate for every month, or partial month, that the balance is not paid.
 The maximum penalty is 25% interest.

 If you can prove that you had a reasonable cause for not paying your taxes by the deadline, then the IRS might waive the interest fees.

 File your tax return.

 The final step with a tax extension is to file your taxes.
-The IRS allows you to file a tax return up to 6 months past the original filing date, which for 2017, is October 17.
+The IRS allows you to file a tax return up to 6 months past the original filing date.
 You can file your return any time before that date as well.

-If you fail to file your tax return by the extended date you can face more penalties.
+If you fail to file your tax return by the extended date, you can face more penalties.
 The IRS charges a 5% penalty for any month, or partial month, that your tax return is late.
 Again, the maximum penalty is 25%.
-If your return is 60 days late, the minimum payment is $205 (for 2017) or the amount of tax due on your return, whichever is smaller.
 You can avoid the penalty if you have a reasonable explanation as to why your return was late.
 The IRS suggests you attach your reasoning to your tax return in order for it to be considered.

 If you have questions about your extension or business tax return, reach out to our team at Mazuma.
 We would love to help answer your questions!